PathologyDataScience/BCSS/README.md

 ***_Amgad M, Elfandy H, ..., Gutman DA, Cooper LAD.
 Structured crowdsourcing enables convolutional segmentation of histology images.
 Bioinformatics.
 2019. doi: 10.1093/bioinformatics/btz083_***

-This data can be visualized in a public instance of the DSA at https://goo.gl/cNM4EL.
+This data can be visualized in a public instance of the DSA at [this link](https://demo.kitware.com/histomicstk/histomicstk#?image=5bbdee62e629140048d01b0d&bounds=-42540%2C0%2C127990%2C84350%2C0).
+If you click the “eye” image icon in the Annotations panel on the right side of the screen, you’ll see the results of a collaborative annotation.

 -------------------------------------------------